English standard

-You can adapt the following units of work as required.
+You can adapt the following resources as required.

 Sample lesson sequences, sample assessment and resources for 'Jasper Jones'.